roharal/CZ2006-Project/README.md

 # CZ2006-Project

-# Project Description
+# Coursework Group Project
-Our team has created an app that suggests things to do or places to visit in Singapore and help them get to those places.
+Our team has created a native mobile application that suggests things to do or places to visit in Singapore and help them get to those places.

-# Functions
+Features include:
-- Suggest places/activities they have enjoyed to their friends.
+- recommending places to the user based on their LatLng.
+- allowing user to search for places based on different categories such as names, ratings, location, prices etc. by utilizing real-time data retrieval using **google places API .
-- Track places they have visited and wish to visit for their ease of reference.
+- allowing users to track places they have visited and wish to visit for their ease of reference.
-- Allow people to discover unique places/activities that they would otherwise have not known about, and help them decide where to go on their next outing.
+- allowing users to invite their friends along to the trip.
+- allowing users to review places that they have explored.